 Baptized Catholic without First Eucharist and Penance - (candidate) - OCIA also includes adult baptized Catholics who have not completed the Sacraments of Initiation – Confirmation and Holy Eucharist.

 Do you know someone who has asked questions about the Catholic Faith?
 Invite them to find out more about our OCIA Process here at St. Stephen.
 Or a non-Catholic simply interested in learning more about the Catholic faith?
 The goal of the OCIA process is the preparation of adults who wish to enter the Roman Catholic Church through the Sacraments of Initiation: Baptism, Confirmation, and Holy Eucharist.
 You will learn about the beliefs, practices, and truths of our Catholic faith with a focus on spiritual growth.
 Our gatherings are held on Sunday morning beginning with Mass at 9:30 a.m.
 After Mass we gather together at the Family Life Center.
-We also offer Tuesday evening Inquiry online gatherings each week.

 Role of a Sponsor: We Need You!